 As the pandemic has made abundantly clear, death is unavoidable—and it can strike at any time.
 However, you can make your eventual death far easier for the people you love by creating a proper estate plan.
 Moreover, facing life’s greatest fear head-on and planning for it will allow you to enjoy your current life even more.
 In fact, our clients often report a huge sense of relief after meeting with us, and they frequently say they wish they’d created their Life & Legacy Plan sooner.

-In the end, by working with us you’ll discover that the estate planning process isn’t something morbid or depressing.
+In the end, by working with us, as your Personal Family Lawyer®, you’ll discover that the estate planning process isn’t something morbid or depressing.
 When done right, estate planning is about far more than just planning for your death and passing on your “estate” and assets to your loved ones—it’s about planning for a life you love and a legacy worth leaving by the choices you make today—and this is why we call our services Life & Legacy Planning.

 With this in mind, if you’ve been avoiding preparing for death, you could be missing out on an incredible opportunity for yourself, while leaving behind a potential nightmare for your family.
-If you’re ready to start truly living your life and make things as easy as possible for your family, meet with us at Bluebird Law to properly plan for the inevitability of death in service to more life.
+If you’re ready to start truly living your life and make things as easy as possible for your family, meet with us, your Personal Family Lawyer® to properly plan for the inevitability of death in service to more life.
 Contact us today for an appointment.